How to Become a Pen Tester | Skills, Salaries, and Careers

 Blog Image: Secureset hammer

-Where does the Pen Tester fit into the team?
+Where does the Penetration Tester fit into the team?

 They are the fastest way to get the skills you need to join the cyber industry.
 They also prepare you for any certifications you might want on your course to your career.

-Flatiron School is one of the most complete, immersive, and compressed cyber security programs out there.
-Our Cybersecurity Engineering Program teaches the technical and analytical skills needed to become an effective pen tester.
+Flatiron School is one of the most complete, immersive, and compressed cybersecurity programs out there.
+Our Cybersecurity Engineering Program teaches the technical and analytical skills needed to become an effective penetration tester.
 Our programs are a balance of classroom theory and hands-on lab time.
 This ensures that our students graduate with the level of skill and confidence needed to leave Flatiron School job-ready.

 Evolve Security Academy also has a strong course that will teach you what you need.

-The security pen tester role puts you head-to-head with the black hats (malicious hackers).
-This role is incredibly unique because the temptations and moral challenges you’ll face can be just as difficult as those that are technical in nature.
+The security penetration tester role puts you head-to-head with the black hats (malicious hackers).
+This role is incredibly unique.
+The temptations and moral challenges you’ll face can be just as difficult as those that are technical in nature.

-At the end of the day, someone’s going to break into these security networks, but if you do it with the right intentions, you may be directly responsible for saving an organization millions of dollars or even protecting thousands of people from losing their personal information.
+At the end of the day, someone’s going to break into these security networks.
+But, if you do it with the right intentions, you may be directly responsible for saving an organization millions of dollars and protecting thousands of people from losing their personal information.